bam-walkthroughs/angular-decoupled-db/README.md

 ```

+	- This code when executed later will create a users table within our local database with three rows; one for an incrementing ID, one for userName and one for password.

-(4)We will now make the second table for to-do list data, in terminal `knex migrate:make table_name`
+(17) Lets repeat the process and create a second table for the to-do list data, in the terminal enter `knex migrate:make to_do`

-(4.1) Inside of the new migration folder add:
+(17.1) Open up the 'to_do' migration folder and add:

 ```